hantnor/HanDocs/docs/Face Tracking/FAQ.md

 - Q: I made a model, and I'd like to include your FT work as part of the base package.
 Can I do this?
   - A: Yes, and commercial rates do apply.
 [Contact](https://hantnor.com) me for details!

-- Q: I have a modified FBX I'd like to add face tracking to.
+- Q: I have a modified FBX I'd like to add similar face tracking to.
 Is this possible?
   - A: Yes, but it requires some **Blender** experience.
-You may find value in addons like [**Mesh Data Transfer**](https://mmemoli.gumroad.com/l/tOKEh) to ease this process along!
+You may find value in addons like [**Mesh Data Transfer**](https://mmemoli.gumroad.com/l/tOKEh) to ease this process along! **A full guide is available [here](https://hantnor.github.io/HanDocs/docs/Face%20Tracking/Advanced/Mesh%20Data%20Transfer).**

 - Q: I have another version of FT on my avatar already, but I'd like to update it.
 How can I do this easily?
   - A: Usually, the regular Non-FT FBX would be repatched.
 If you'd prefer to have a direct patch from an older version to a newer one, contact me and we could work something out!